-- Student and admin server administration which includes daily backup as well as updating, patching and monitoring - Resolving day to day IT issues for the students and tutors - Monitoring student computer Lab's and checking on vernalisation of computers including staff and Lab workstations. - Maintaining and creating the IT account for entire College - New software hardware requirements, contacting various IT vendors and manufacturers, completing the orders based on management approval - Maintain all the IT labs (including Library) in full operation/optimised mode. - Provide technical support to all tutors during classes (e.g. classroom PC/projectors/sound systems/finger print system etc.)

-- Provide technical support to students when submitting their assignments online - Provide technical IT support to students and register students finger prints - Maintaining Licenses of all the College software's - Provide full technical support to disabled students - Monitor and keep a record of all equipment (e.g., finger print/projectors).
+- Student and admin server administration which includes daily backup as well as updating, patching and monitoring - Resolving day to day IT issues for the students and tutors - Monitoring student computer Lab's and checking on vernalisation of computers including staff and Lab workstations. - Maintaining and creating the IT account for entire College - New softwarehardware requirements, contacting various IT vendors and manufacturers, completing the orders based on management approval - Maintain all the IT labs (including Library) in full operation/optimised mode. - Provide technical support to all tutors during classes (e.g. classroom PC/projectors/sound systems/finger print system etc.) - Provide technical support to student(s) when submitting their assignments online. - Provide technical IT support to student(s) and register students finger prints. - Maintaining Licenses of all the software's used by the College. - Provide full technical support to disabled student(s). - Monitor and keep a record of all equipments (e.g., finger print/projectors).